SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 It is advisable that teachers familiarise themselves with the process before delivering the lesson content to a class.

 # Safety
+Hazzard
+* Playground surface
+Risk
+* Pupil fall / injury
-Hazzard	Risk	Control
+Control
-Playground surface	Slipping whilst running	Assess surface condition before the lesson Cancel if the ground is too slippery
+* Assess surface conditions before the lesson
+* Cancel if the ground is too slippery
-Ask pupils to take extra care when running
+* Ask pupil to take extra care when running

 # Starter activity